heid-lab/goflow/readme.md

 GoFlow is an open-source model for predicting transition state geometries of single-step organic reactions.
 This repository contains the official implementation, including all scripts to fully reproduce the results reported in the paper.

+## Notice

+We released a lean version of GoFlow, which includes performance improvements and a simplified codebase.
+To use GoFlow in your work, we recommend using [GoFlow Lean](https://github.com/heid-lab/goflow_lean).

 ## Installation
 Install GoFlow dependencies with uv (recommended):